jupyterhub/repo2docker/docs/source/index.md

 When you call `repo2docker` like so:

 ```
-jupyter-repo2docker <URL of repository>
+jupyter-repo2docker <source-repository>
 ```

 It performs these steps:

 1. Inspects the repository for [configuration files](#config-files).
 These will be used to build the environment needed to run the repository.
 2. Builds a Docker image with an environment specified in these [configuration files](#config-files).
-3. Runs the image to let you explore the repository interactively via Jupyter notebooks, RStudio, or many other interfaces (this is optional)
+3. Runs the image to let you explore the repository interactively via Jupyter notebooks, RStudio, or many other interfaces (this is optional).
-4. Pushes the images to a Docker registry so that it may be accessed remotely (this is optional)
+4. Pushes the images to a Docker registry so that it may be accessed remotely (this is optional).

 [swhid]: https://docs.softwareheritage.org/devel/swh-model/persistent-identifiers.html